 6.3.5 Short-Term Effectiveness

-Protection of Community During Remedial Actions: This alternative will involve controlled disturbance of existing habitats and contaminated soil during construction of the cap and contaminated soil excavation and backfilling, and minimal or negligible disturbance of soil during installation of Site access controls.
+Protection of Community During Remedial Actions: This alternative will involve controlled disturbance of waste, existing vegetation and contaminated soil during consolidation of the surface debris, construction of the cap and excavation and backfilling of contaminated soil, and minimal or negligible disturbance of soil during installation of Site access controls.
 Moderate short-term effects on the local community will occur during the construction of the remedy components because of an increase in traffic due to construction material, personnel, equipment, and soil transportation to and from the Site.
 As provided in Section 6.3, the estimated number of truck trips (one round trip counts as two truck trips) to implement this remedial alternative is 22,800 to 27,300 over two to three years.
-Using on site material for backfill or capping to potentially reduce truck traffic will be evaluated during the remedial design To the extent remedial construction causes damage to Britten Road, efforts will be undertaken to restore the road to the condition it was in prior to the start of construction.
+Using on site material for backfill or capping to potentially reduce truck traffic will be evaluated during the remedial design.
+To the extent remedial construction causes damage to Britten Road, efforts will be undertaken to restore the road to the condition it was in prior to the start of construction.
 The remedy also includes long-term monitoring which will require small teams of personnel to access the Site occasionally.
-Overall, this alternative provides good protection of the community during remedial actions.
+Overall, this alternative provides high protection of the community during remedial actions.

 Protection of Workers During Remedial Actions: This alternative will involve controlled disturbance of contaminated soil and construction of the fence and caps, and excavation of contaminated soil.
 The construction will be implemented in accordance with applicable OSHA requirements and project-specific HASP.
 Implementation of the health and safety requirements and plans will effectively protect workers and mitigate worker risk.
-Overall, this alternative provides excellent protection of workers during remedial actions.
+Overall, this alternative provides high protection of workers during remedial actions.

-Environmental Impacts: This alternative will involve controlled disturbance of the existing habitat and contaminated soil during excavation, capping and fencing.
+Environmental Impacts: This alternative will involve controlled disturbance of the waste, existing habitat and contaminated soil during excavation, capping and fencing.
 The remedial design of this alternative will take into account protection of the environment and wildlife habitats (such as potential bog turtle habitats) by incorporating Best Management Practices (BMPs) and coordinating with USFWS as needed.
-Including access and staging footprints, this alternative involves destroying approximately 3 to 7 acres of wetlands, and mitigation of destroyed wetlands will be implemented.
-The actual area and value of wetlands to be destroyed and appropriate mitigation methods will be determined during the PDI and remedial design.
+Including access and staging footprints, this alternative will impact approximately 3 to 7 acres of wetlands, which will be mitigated.
+The actual area and value of wetlands requiring mitigation will be determined during the PDI and remedial design.
 Capped and excavated/backfilled areas will be revegetated with species native to New Jersey.
-For areas on the GSNWR, to the extent practicable and consistent with engineering best practices, restoration will align with the 2014 GSNWR CCP and will be conducted in consultation with USFWS.
+All activity on the GSNWR will be coordinated with USFWS through the GSNWR Manager to ensure the remedy complies with ARARs relating to management of the GSNWR and the wilderness area, as well as the 2014 GSNWR CCP.
 Environmental impacts during post-construction care activities (e.g., operation, maintenance, and monitoring of the cap) will be minimal although access roads on the landfill will need to be maintained.
 Overall, this alternative will provide good protection against environmental impacts.

 Time Until RAOs are Achieved: The Site controls, capping system, and off-Site disposal of contaminated soil will achieve the applicable RAOs relevant to contaminated soil (RAO #1) upon completion of construction.
 It is anticipated the remedial action construction will take two to three years.
-This alternative is rated excellent.
+This alternative is ranked high.

 6.3.6 Implementability

-As discussed below, Alternative 3 provides excellent implementability for all criteria.
+As discussed below, Alternative 3 ranks high in implementability for all criteria.